 I use palm oil in my soap because it makes a better soap.
 It gives hardness and retains scent well.

-The palm oil I use comes from a company called Cargill which owns plantations in Indonesia and Papua New Guinea and they carry the Green Palm certificate.
+The palm oil I use comes certified sustainable plantations in Indonesia, carrying the Green Palm certificate.
 They were one of the earliest members of the Roundtable on Sustainable Palm Oil (RSPO) and they work with the World Wildlife Fund to protect wildlife.

 Approximately half of packaged products in the supermarket will contain palm oil.
 Did you know that the following products contain palm oil?